Fourier domain excision of periodic radio frequency interference: Mitigating periodic and other RFI from Time-domain data: RFIClean

 \subsubsection{RFI excision efficiency}

-To demonstrate \rficlean's efficacy in improving the fraction of available data that is not masked by conventional RFI excision methods, we have used \texttt{rfifind} from the pulsar search and analysis software \textsl{PRESTO} \citep{Ransom02}. \texttt{rfifind} examines data for narrow and wide band interference, produces a mask for the parts of the data that it finds RFI-contaminated and reports the masked percentage of the data.
+To demonstrate \rficlean's efficacy in improving the fraction of available data that is not masked by conventional RFI excision methods, we have used \texttt{rfifind} from \textsl{PRESTO}. \texttt{rfifind} examines data for narrow and wide band interference as well as strong periodic interference, produces a mask for the parts of the data that it finds RFI-contaminated and reports the masked percentage of the data.
 For the above observations on \jpsr, the percentage of data that are masked by \texttt{rfifind} before and after using \rficlean are shown in Figure~\ref{fig-mask}.
 A sharp improvement in the percentage of the data that \texttt{rfifind} finds RFI-free after mitigation using \rficlean is clearly evident for all the observing sessions.